The simplest way to think about the difference between web design and web development is this:

 One of the critical responsibilities of a web development team is managing your website’s domain and hosting.
 Think of your domain as your site’s address and hosting as the land it sits on.

-It’s crucial that a skilled developer handles these elements.
+A skilled developer must handle both elements.
 Mismanagement can lead to costly downtime.
-For example, we’ve seen situations where multiple agencies were making changes to the DNS records, which caused the site to go offline unexpectedly.
+For example, we’ve seen situations where multiple agencies were making changes to the DNS records, which caused the site to go offline unexpectedly for days, and confusion around who was at fault.
 Proper logging and control over domain settings prevent these disasters and ensure your website remains accessible at all times.

 2. Content Management Systems and Custom Code

-Your website’s backend is where web development really shines.
-Developers set up your Content Management System (CMS), like WordPress, so you can easily manage content without needing to touch code.
+Your website’s backend is the core of web development.
+Developers can set up a Content Management System (CMS), like WordPress, so that you can easily manage content without needing to touch any of the code.

-If your site requires specific features that go beyond what a standard CMS can offer, developers will write custom code to create tailored functionality.
-Whether it’s a unique booking system, custom forms, or dynamic content, web developers ensure your site performs exactly how you need it to.
+If your site requires specific features that go beyond the standard CMS, developers can write custom code to create tailored functionality.
+Whether it’s a unique booking system, custom forms, or dynamic content, web developers ensure your custom site performs exactly how you need it to.

 3. Seamless Integrations